keldefrawy/keldefrawy.github.io/index.md

 # Research Interests
-My research interests lie in security and privacy in distributed systems.
-I focus on secure and privacy-preserving computation and cryptography, security of cyber-physical and embedded systems, and computer-aided formal verification for security services and cryptographic protocols and algorithms.
+My research focus is on secure and privacy-preserving computation and cryptography, security of cyber-physical and embedded systems, and computer-aided formal verification for security services and cryptographic protocols and algorithms.